 A helicopter supported reconnaissance program for Carlin type deposits was carried out in Nevada and a new, untested, jasperoid zone was identified and acquired by staking the BP claim block in 2010.
 It covers an area of hydrothermal alteration, including extensive jasperoid development and clay alteration in shale units.
 Preliminary sampling on this property found anomalous values in precious metals and pathfinder elements.
-During the three months ended December 31, 2012, the Company incurred \$1,824 of costs on the property.
-During the year ended December 31, 2012, the Company incurred \$34,694 of exploration costs compared to
+During the three months ended March 31, 2013 and 2012, the Company incurred \$Nil costs on the property.

-\$91,389 during the year ended December 31, 2011.
 In a Letter of Intent dated March 1, 2013, the property was vended along with several others properties to Tarsis Resources Ltd. for shares and a 2% NSR royalty.